How do I get to Fed Square?

 How do I find the venue for the event I’m attending?

-Fed Square is home to a range of venues, including Deakin Edge, The Atrium, Flinders St Amphitheatre, River Terrace, the Main Square and Federation Wharf.
+Fed Square is home to a range of venues, including Deakin Edge, The Atrium, Flinders St Amphitheatre, River Terrace, The Square and Federation Wharf.
 To locate your venue please refer to the interactive Map or the download the printable Federation Square Map.

 Where can I find out about upcoming events at Fed Square?

 For information about current and future events, you can check the events calendar on our website or sign up for FedMail, Fed Square’s free e-newsletter.
-For regular updates and special offers, you can also join us on Facebook or follow us on Twitter.
+For regular updates and special offers, you can also join us on Facebook or follow us on Twitter and Instagram.